reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 -----------------------------------

 You should see a message that ``git init`` successfully created a git repository.
 Congratulations, now your project is monitored by git.
-One of the things you will be doing regularely is to check the status of your repository with :bash:`git status`.
+One of the things you will be doing regularly is to check the status of your repository with :bash:`git status`.
 This command is very handy and it allows you to see what git sees.
 Let's try it out:

 .. code-block:: bash